a-chacon/chaski-app/README.md

 - **Privacy First**: No ads, telemetry, or any data leaving your device.
 - **Auto-discovery of RSS/Atom**: The app will automatically find the URL when possible.
 - **Modern UI**: A clean, soft, and modern interface that helps you focus on reading without distractions.
-- **Dark/Light Mode**: Switch between dark and light modes for optimal viewing.
+- **Dark/Light Mode**: Switch between dark and light modes over multiple themes for optimal viewing.
-- **Multiple Themes**: Choose from multiple themes to customize your reading experience.
 - **Import/Export OPML**: Import and export your feeds in OPML format.
-- **Organize Feeds in Folders**: Categorize your feeds for better organization.
+- **Organize Feeds by Accounts and Folders**: Categorize your feeds for better organization.
 - **Customizable Filters**: Configure custom filters for each feed.
 - **New Entry Notifications**: Get notified when new content is available.
 - **Configurable Fonts**: Choose and customize your preferred fonts for reading.